raphaellpro/100-days-code-challenge/Day 065/Notes.md

-##### Day 065 – 11/08/2024
+##### Day 75 – 11/18/24

-Administration in Django
+Between Operator

-Register models in the admin.py file of your Django application to manage data through the Django administrative interface.
-Go to Django Admin and add some products to the database using the administration interface.
+Apply the BETWEEN operator in SQL queries in MySQL to filter results within a specific range of values ​​in the given database.

 ---